floral foam bricks

 Assuming you are soaking your floral foam before putting it into your container, you’ll need to secure it with waterproof tape.

-Oasis® does have its own brand of waterproof floral tape, but I personally prefer to use the Atlantic waterproof tape, because I think it has better adhesion.
+Oasis® does have its brand of waterproof floral tape, but I prefer to use the Atlantic waterproof tape, because I think it has better adhesion.
 Both are good, but the Atlantic brand has been around longer.

 Do you need to prepare your containers in advance or require a stronger bond?
 If so, I would recommend gluing a block of dry floral foam into your container, rather than taping it down.